mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

 # 2020

+1. Liang, S., Li, Y., & Srikant, R. (2017).
+Enhancing the reliability of out-of-distribution image detection in neural networks. *arXiv preprint arXiv:1706.02690*.

+     - propose ODIN, a simple and effective method that does not require any change to a pre-trained neural network
+       - Observation: using temperature scaling and adding small perturbations to the input can separate the softmax score distributions between ID and OOD images
+     - Equation 2 (input processing section: **Key point**) and 3 (threshold based OOD detection) describe overall approaches
+       - Idea from adversarial perturbation.

-1. Ye, H. J., Lu, S., & Zhan, D. C. (2020).
+2. Ye, H. J., Lu, S., & Zhan, D. C. (2020).
 Distilling cross-task knowledge via relationship matching.
 In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 12396-12405).

      - TP deals with reusing the knowledge from a cross-task teacher — two models are targeting non-overlapping label spaces
      - emphasize that the comparison ability between instances acts as an essential factor threading knowledge across domains